 What Causes Lack of Sleep?

 Is your health suffering due to lack of sleep?
 Talk to our sleep professionals at Koala® Center For Sleep & TMJ Disorders and get a solution for yourself.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Sleep is one of the most important bodily functions, yet countless studies have shown that over half of adults do not spend enough time sleeping.
 This is not an issue unique to one country or region but is present in all corners of the world.
 There is a myriad of reasons why so many people lack adequate quality sleep, including physical, psychological, and social factors.

 The amount of sleep a person need varies drastically depending on their age.
 For example, babies require around 16 hours of sleep, while some adults may only need around 7 hours.
 Some people even need more than 8 hours of sleep each night, especially young children and adolescents.
 The best way to determine how much sleep you need is to experiment with different amounts of time and discern how you feel, how well you can function, and what works best with your lifestyle.

 There are several problems that can affect the quality and duration of a person’s sleep, from work-related stress to medical conditions.
 Poor nutrition and lifestyle choices are also common culprits for lack of sleep.
 Other causes may include excessive or irregular sleeping patterns, lack of exercise, and consuming large amounts of caffeine, alcohol, or other substances.
 Additional factors that can disrupt sleep include illness, injury, or a change in circadian rhythm (the body’s internal clock).